-Vidgo’s free trial doesn’t stack up against any other streaming service (except, perhaps, those with no trial at all).
+Vidgo’s free trial doesn’t stack up against any other sports streaming service (except, perhaps, those with no trial at all).
 When you consider the seven-day free trials from Philo and FuboTV, it’s hard to justify the mere four hours that Vidgo provides, particularly when you consider that it doesn’t even allow you to check out other content.
 That being said, many streaming services don’t offer any type of free trial, so viewers, especially college football fans, may find a limited trial better than nothing at all.

 How to sign up for the Vidgo free trial

 If you want to test out Vidgo, you’ll need to first go to the Vidego website.
 The Vidgo free trial isn’t available until it’s time for the game to air.